 This case study describes the implementation of a secure transfer of de-identified medical imaging studies for smart processing in the cloud and the ability for the clinician to retrieve the computed studies with re-identification.
 The studies are processed by an algorithm in an external cloud based center (here, a research center); the processed studies and the initial studies are reconciled through an enhanced pseudonymisation mechanism based on the best practice as recommended by the GDPR (General Data Protection Regulation).
 The solution thereby enables a clinician to receive results processed by an external center while keeping the patient’s privacy.
 The case study is available under request.

-For more information, please fill out the following form:
+For a free trial or more information, please fill out the following form: